DarthMike/darthmike.github.io/source/_posts/2015-09-07-poor-mans-functional-programming-part-2.markdown

 Changing programming habits is hard, but adopting a new way of writing code can be very rewarding if you understand the benefits that it provides.

 I think smaller changes to ways we code are achievable by every team and it's just a matter of communicating and discussing the benefits through code reviews.
-Ultimately the goal is to make code simpler and clearer.
+Ultimately the goal is to make code simpler, clearer and easier to read and maintain.

 Given Swift is a multi-paradigm language it's up to the programmer to choose how to write code, so it's important to  explore various ways until we find what we could call 'idiomatic' Swift.